MicrosoftDocs/azure-docs/articles/machine-learning/studio/tutorial-part1-credit-risk.md

 ### Upload the dataset to Machine Learning Studio (classic)

-Once the data has been converted to CSV format, you need to upload it into Machine Learning Studio (classic).
+Once the data has been converted to CSV format, you need to upload it into the classic version of Machine Learning Studio.

 1. Open the Machine Learning Studio (classic) home page ([https://studio.azureml.net](https://studio.azureml.net)).